 Vitamin A: “Chili peppers, parsley, papaya, carrots, mangoes, peaches, kale, apricots, pumpkin, sweet potatoes, broccoli and squash.”

-Soluble fiber: “Flaxseed, nuts,oats, fruits, beans (such as black and kidney beans), pulses and apples.”
+Soluble fibre: “Flaxseed, nuts,oats, fruits, beans (such as black and kidney beans), pulses and apples.”

-Insoluble fiber: “Green leafy vegetables, fruit skins, brown rice, bran, cabbage, chia seeds and garlic.”
+Insoluble fibre: “Green leafy vegetables, fruit skins, brown rice, bran, cabbage, chia seeds and garlic.”

 Vitamin C: “Sweet potatoes, bell peppers, watercress and broccoli.”